 HIPAA.
-The HHS can impose on a covered entity a civil monetary penalty of US\$100 (about EUR84) for each HIPAA violation.
-The penalty cannot exceed US\$25,000 (about EUR21,116) for multiple violations of an identical requirement or prohibition in a calendar year.
+The HHS can impose on a covered entity a civil monetary penalty of US\$100 (about EUR77) for each HIPAA violation, not to exceed US\$25,000 (about EUR20,000) for multiple violations of an identical requirement or prohibition in a calendar year.
 The HHS cannot impose a civil monetary penalty in some circumstances such as where non-compliance was not discovered or where the failure was due to reasonable cause and is corrected within 30 days.
-The HHS has not, to date, issued a civil monetary penalty for a HIPAA violation.
+The HHS has not, to date, issued a civil monetary penalty for a HIPAA violation. members of the Federal Reserve System) and certain other banking entities and subsidiaries of them, except brokers, dealers, persons providing insurance, investment companies and investment advisers):